I own a green bubble tip anemone. I am fascinated by these beautiful creatures, and I enjoy sharing what I've learned about them.

 Bubble tip anemones come in all sorts of colors.
 Green is the most common color.
-Their scientific name is Entacmaea quadricolor and this article will go over some of the basic care requirements as well as a few characteristics of this type of anemone.
-This article will also feature photos and videos of my very own green bubble tip anemone that I bought October 20, 2013.
+Their scientific name is Entacmaea quadricolor, and this article will go over some of the basic care requirements as well as a few characteristics of this type of anemone.
+This article will also feature photos and videos of my very own green bubble tip anemone that I bought on October 20, 2013.

 - Make sure the mouth is not gaping wide open with the stomach expelled.
 Do not buy a "barfed" anemone.

-- A non-sticky anemone is okay to buy, they will become sticky again once established in your home saltwater aquarium.
+- A non-sticky anemone is okay to buy.
+They will become sticky again once established in your home saltwater aquarium.

 - Make sure the anemone is not constantly closed up.

-- Make sure the anemone anchored its foot to something, even the glass bottom is okay.
+- Make sure the anemone anchored its foot to something; even the glass bottom is okay.

 - Always ask the pet store owner what day the anemone was brought in.

-- Discard the water in the bag and transfer the anemone into your saltwater aquarium
+- Discard the water in the bag and transfer the anemone into your saltwater aquarium.

-- Bubble tip anemones prefer to attach their foot inside the rock crevices of your saltwater aquarium so place the anemone within the rocks of your aquarium
+- Bubble tip anemones prefer to attach their foot inside the rock crevices of your saltwater aquarium, so place the anemone within the rocks of your aquarium.

 Proper Saltwater Aquarium Parameters